Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_Logging.md

 # Logging

 Logging has been dramatically extended from Webcampak 2.x.
-In this section of the document we will details logs and emphasis on why reviewing and understanding logs is be relevant.
+In this section of the document, we will details logs and emphasis on why reviewing and understanding logs is relevant.

-Logs files do not take a vast amount of physical space, so we decided to built it into most of processing done by Webcampak and log almost everything.
+Logs files do not take a vast amount of physical space, so we decided to build it into most of the processing done by Webcampak and log almost everything.
 Some logs are there for auditing purposes, others can be especially useful in configuration stages to understand what is happening under the hood.

 ## Configuration changes